Infinite-Impact-Insights/kig.re/_posts/2016-06-26-traktor-file-management-fixing-could-not-read-collection-playlist-file-error.md

 > What if I move a folder?
 Rename my hard disk?
 Move to another computer?
 Oh God, no no no, all of that breaks Traktor!
 Rename back, quick!
 Oh wait, but the collection file is already saved and overwritten, and all my playlists are goooooone!
 Fuuuuuuuuuck!

 <div class="pull-right">
-— last day in the life of one Traktor User, minutes before suicide, Oils and Blood,  "Anonymous".
+— last day in the life of one Traktor User, <br />minutes before suicide,<br />Oils and Blood,<br /> "Anonymous".
 </div>
 <div style="clear: right; margin-bottom: 20px;"></div>

 Anyway, you get the point.
-I guess that was a bit of a rant.
+I guess that was a bit of a rant after all :) With that out of the way, time to address the elephant in the room.

 ##  Problem: "Could Not Read Collection/Playlist file"